naimurashid/naimurashid.github.io/_members/about_naim.md

 He is also co-leader of the UNC SPORE in Pancreatic Cancer’s Integrated Quantitative Sciences Core, where he coordinates the design and analysis of SPORE project data and develop new statistical tools in support of SPORE aims.
 He similarly co-leads the UNC SPORE in Breast cancer's Biostatistics and Bioinformatics Core.

 Dr. Rashid is  PI of a Department of Defense Grant to build an Large Language Model-based AI tool that generates personalized clinical trial recommendations for patients with pancreatic ductal adenocarcinoma to help with self-advocacy and increase awareness of eligible trials.

+In his time at UNC, Dr. Rashid has helped bring in over 30 grants as either PI, co-PI, Co-I, or biostatistician, many of which are funded by the National Cancer Institute.

 ## Teaching